 As a general rule, the transfer of real estate is exempt from VAT, unless the seller opts to charge VAT at the rate of 27%.
-The seller may choose to apply VAT to the sale of real property other than residential properties.
-If the transfer is subject to VAT, then the reverse charging mechanism applies and the buyer is liable for the VAT.
+The seller may choose to apply VAT simultaneously to the sale of residential and non-residential real properties, or to the sale of non-residential real properties only.
+If the transfer is subject to VAT as consequence of the seller's election above, then the reverse charging mechanism applies and the buyer is liable for the VAT.

 The transfer of new buildings and building plots is always subject to VAT, and the seller is liable for the VAT at the rate of 27% (i.e. no reverse charging applies).
+We note that the sale of new flats is subject to VAT at the rate of 5% provided that certain criteria are met.

 The VAT payable on the completion of a purchase of real estate may be reclaimed in accordance with the provisions of the VAT Act.